k8ssandra/k8ssandra-operator/docs/content/en/tasks/troubleshoot/_index.md

     <datacenter_name>:
       Cassandra: ...      # status of the datacenter itself (always present)
       Reaper: ...         # status of Reaper, if deployed in this datacenter, absent otherwise
-      Stargate: ...       # status of Stargate, if deployed in this datacenter, absent otherwise
 ```

 The `Datacenters` entry is a map keyed by datacenter name.
 Each datacenter reports its own status per component:
-currently Cassandra, Reaper and Stargate statuses are included.
+currently Cassandra and Reaper statuses are included.

 ### CassandraDatacenter status